 Lovers of old stones and beautiful coves will find their happiness along the Adriatic coast.

-Our ideal itinerary of 8 to 10 days [map]
+Our ideal itinerary of 8 to 10 days [carte]

 Our suggestions for longer itineraries:

-- Extra day at Durmitor National Park – cayoning in the Tara River and zip line 1km long and 125m high
+• Additional day in Durmitor National Park – cayoning in the Tara River and zip-line 1km long and 125m vertical drop

 After picking up our car in the early afternoon at the airport, we familiarized ourselves with the Montenegrin roads by driving from Podgorica to Lake Shkodra.
 More precisely to the town of Virpazar to spend the night.